 What steps should a business take to accept a resale certificate?

 When a business is presented with a request to sell items tax-free, it is the seller’s responsibility to verify the buyer’s information is correct.
 Failing to verify this information may put the liability of paying Alabama sales taxes on the seller.

 To verify whether the sales tax license is valid:

 – Request a copy of the buyer’s Alabama sales tax license.

 – Log on to My Alabama Taxes and click on “Verify a Sales Account”

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller may want to investigate further.

-- While it’s not required, it’s a good idea to keep a file of the buyer’s sales tax license, sales tax exemption number, and copy showing the verification of their account.
+– While it’s not required, it’s a good idea to make a copy and file the sales account verification.